-In this post Headshots A Guide to Hair & Make-Up, we give you the lowdown on hair and make-up and how to nail it before your corporate portrait session.
+Here we give you the lowdown on hair and make-up and how to nail it before your corporate portrait session.
 And guys, we’re not leaving you out, there’s a section below on male grooming too!

 Hair needs to be clean, neat & tidy

 You need to look and feel yourself so hair is best left up to you.
 Freshly styled hair can feel a little unnatural and what if your hairdresser styles you in a way you don’t feel reflects who you really are?
 If you’re a regular at the blow dry bar, go for your life.
 For everyone else, we know time is tight so just make sure that on the day hair is clean, neat & tidy.
 And if you use products, take them along to the session.
 You can always play around on arrival or switch up your looks during the shoot.

 If you have added colour, get that appointment booked in before your headshot session.
 If your roots need refreshing, book in to see your colourist.
 We cringe when clients say “I know my grey’s coming through but you can sort it out in Photoshop can’t you?”.
 Well, yes we can but it’s much easier if you can get your hair the way you want it before your session.
 Most photographers will offer a retouching service but some are better than others and hair is generally difficult to tidy up in post-production.
 All those wispy hairs can take time to erase and some photographers may charge you.
 Often it’s easier, more natural, and cheaper to get your hair as you want it before the shoot.